rebelsky/csc321/outlines/summaries/bdd.md

-We consider issues of behavior-driven design, using Cucumber as your BDD platform.
+We consider issues of behavior-driven design, using Cucumber as our BDD platform.